Technologicat/mcpyrate/README.md

 When valid macro invocation syntax for one of the other three types is detected, the name part is skipped, and it **does not** get called as an identifier macro.
 The identifier macro mechanism is invoked only for appearances of the name *in contexts that are not other types of macro invocations*.

-The other three work roughly the same as in MacroPy (except that in `mcpy`, a macro invocation **does not** take arguments using function call syntax), so we'll look at just the fourth one, identifier macros.
+The other three work roughly the same as in MacroPy (except that in `mcpy`, macro arguments are passed using brackets, not parentheses, e.g. `macroname[arg0, ...][expr]`), so we'll look at just the fourth one, identifier macros.

 #### Identifier macros

 Identifier macros are a rarely used feature, but one that is indispensable for that rare use case.
 To avoid clutter in the dispatch logic of most macros, if a macro function wants to be called as an identifier macro, it must explicitly opt in.
-Declare by using the `@mcpy.namemacro` decorator on your macro function.
+Declare by using the `@namemacro` decorator on your macro function.
 Place it outermost.

 A basic use case of identifier macros is where you just need to paste some boilerplate code without any parameters.

 But the main use case why this feature exists is to create magic variables that are allowed to appear only in certain contexts.
-Pattern:
+Here's the pattern:

 ```python
 from mcpy import namemacro